Kumana National Park Bird Watching Safari Tour

 - Water and light refreshments

-This is one of the best day trips for east coasters.
+This is one of the best day trips for travellers exploring the East Coast.

 Bird Watching Tips in Kumana